Forestry and Land Scotland

 Forestry and Land Scotland will allow the placing of geocaches on the National Forest Estate, subject to the following conditions:

-- All visitors must behave responsibly, in accordance with the Scottish Outdoor Access Code;
+- All visitors must behave responsibly, in accordance with the Scottish Outdoor Access Code and any Scottish Government Covid-19 guidance or law in place at the time of their visit;

 - Please Keep it Clean and help stop the spread of tree diseases;